edgedb/edgedb/docs/datamodel/index.rst

 EdgeDB Schema
 =============

-:ref:`EdgeDB Schema <ref_eschema>` is a high-level declarative alternative to :ref:`EdgeQL data definition<ref_eql_ddl>` commands.
-It is designed to be a consise and readable representation of schema state.
-Most of the examples and synopses in this section use the EdgeDB Schema notation.
+:ref:`EdgeDB schema definition language<ref_eql_sdl>` is a high-level declarative alternative to :ref:`EdgeDB data definition<ref_eql_ddl>`
+commands.
+It is designed to be a concise and readable representation of schema state.
+Most of the examples and synopses in this section use the ESDL notation.